-Hristo Hristov, assistant principal viola of Mississippi Symphony Orchestra since 2004 was born in Bulgaria.
+Hristo Hristov, executive director of MCMT and assistant principal viola of Mississippi Symphony Orchestra since 2004 was born in Bulgaria.
 He holds a bachelor’s degree in viola performance from the State Music Academy in Bulgaria.
 While in his native country, Hristo was assistant principal viola of the State Opera and Philharmonic Orchestra in Varna, and the New Symphony Orchestra in Sofia.

 In 1994-97, he was assistant principal viola of the Teatre Liric D’Europe, which has had more than 250 performances in France, Spain, Italy, Germany, Switzerland, Portugal and the Netherlands.
 In 2005, Hristo received a master of music in viola performance from Southeastern Louisiana University.

 During his graduate studies, he was involved with the Baton Rouge Symphony Orchestra and worked with the Acadiana Symphony Orchestra and the Jefferson Performing Arts Society Orchestra.
 Since 2004 Hristo is a member of Missouri Symphony Society and performs as assistant principal viola with Missouri Symphony Orchestra for Summer Nights Festival-Columbia, MO. email@example.com

 Ausra Jasineviciute, administrative director, was born in Lithuania, where she began her studies at age eight.
 In 1997 she earned her Bachelor of Music in Viola Performance from the Academy of Music in Vilnius, and two years later her Master of Social Sciences from Vilnius Pedagogical University.